 The Commonwealth Government Living Longer Living Better (LLLB) reform to the residential aged care sector included removal of the distinction between ‘high level of residential care’ and ‘low level of residential care’ which came into effect under the Aged Care Act 1997 from 1 July 2014.

-Pending amendments to the NSW Poisons and Therapeutic Goods Regulation 2008 to reflect the changes to the Aged Care Act 1997, residential aged care facilities that included one or more high level of residential care allocated places under the Aged Care Act 1997 on 30 June 2014 should continue to procure, store, record and administer all medications in accordance with the Poisons and Therapeutic Goods Regulation 2008 requirements for a ‘hospital’.
+Pending review of the NSW Poisons and Therapeutic Goods Regulation 2008 (the Regulation) RCFs that included one or more high level of residential care allocated places approved under the Aged Care Act 1997 on 30 June 2014 should continue to procure, store, record and administer medications that have been prescribed and dispensed for residents in accordance with the requirements for a ‘nursing home’ as a ‘hospital’ under the Regulation.

 These requirements under the Regulation are described in the guidance to ‘nursing homes’ in Information Bulletin 2003/10 Guide to the Handling of Medication in Nursing Homes in NSW.